Youth Entrepreneurship Initiative

 The Youth Entrepreneurship Initiative is a multi-year initiative to promote entrepreneurship and its opportunities to youth, educating and inspiring young people to embrace entrepreneurial thinking to drive innovation and strengthen our global economy.
 Guided by our strategic plan, the fund will support relevant programming, focused research, innovative strategies, and partnership development.

-JA Company Program
+- Growth of JA Company Program

-We also recognize the Otto Bremer Student Entrepreneur of the Year, awarded to an officer of one of the JAUM Company of the Year competing teams.
-Congratulations to last year’s winnerConor Friedmann, a 2015 graduate from Maple Grove High School, who received a $1,000 post-secondary scholarship.
+We also recognize the Otto Bremer Student Entrepreneur of the Year, awarded to an officer of one of a JAUM company.
+Congratulations to Arya Tanksale, the 2020 winner from Mounds View High School (Arden Hills), who received a $1,000 post-secondary scholarship.